-Oregon residents may contact the Oregon State Board of Examiners for Speech Pathology and Audiology at 971.673.0220 or through their website at www.oregon. gov/bspa/Pages/index.aspx to review the educational and practicum requirements necessary to be certified as a speech-language pathology assistant.
+Oregon residents may contact the Oregon State Board of Examiners for Speech Pathology and Audiology at 971.673.0220 or through their website at www.oregon. gov/bspa/Pages/index.aspx to review the educational and practicum requirements necessary to be certified as a speechlanguage pathology assistant.

-Students completing the certificate or degree should be able to:
+Students completing the SPLA certificate or degree should be able to:

-- Conduct individual and small group speech and language therapy services as directed by supervising speechlanguage pathologist. - Accurately record and organize data taken from the therapy sessions and communicate findings to supervising speechlanguage pathologist.
+- Conduct individual and small group speech and language therapy services as directed by supervising speech-language pathologist. - Accurately record and organize data taken from the therapy sessions and communicate findings to supervising speech-language pathologist.

 This SLPA program is a limited-enrollment program with special admission requirements.
 An SLPA application packet is required to apply for admission to this program.
 This is a separate step in addition to the placement testing and advising that may be required through Advising and First Year Programs.
 Applications are available on the program website.
-Application deadline is June 1 for fall term entry.
+Application deadline is June 1 for Fall term entry.
 Once admitted, students are required to follow the prescribed outline of the courses throughout the program.
 For those students who are taking only the SLPA program courses, a course load of nine credits is typical and considered part-time.
 The program usually takes five terms to complete attending part-time.
-Students are typically admitted as a cohort during Fall term.
+Students are typically admitted as a cohort beginning Fall term after being admitted to the program.
+Coursework for the program is divided over 5 terms; Fall 1, Winter 1, Spring 1, Fall 2 (practicum+ coursework), Winter 2 (practicum+ coursework).

 Students enrolled in the SLPA program are required to complete two terms of practicum coursework and 100 clinical interaction hours under the supervision of a speech-language pathologist.
 SLPA students must work with program staff to identify a suitable practicum supervisor and site.
 SLPA program students are required to submit and pass a criminal background check at their own expense in order to be admitted to the program.
+Practicum sites may require students to complete fingerprinting at their own expense.

-The first step to entering the SLPA program is to obtain the current SLPA program application from the SLPA program website: go.chemeketa.edu/speechpathology.
-Students may need to take part in an assessment process to demonstrate competent abilities in the entry-level courses, including math, reading, and writing.
-Students are strongly encouraged to meet with the designated advisor for the SLPA program within Chemeketa's Advising and First Year Programs to formulate an individualized program of study, which may include the following program entry requirements:
+The first step to entering the SLPA program is to obtain the current SLPA program application from the SLPA program website: speechpathology.chemeketa.edu.
+Students are strongly encouraged to meet with the designated advisor for the SLPA program within Chemeketa's Advising and First Year Programs to formulate an individualized program of study.